johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 Recently, though, researchers have discovered a way to overcome these challenges: a well-designed data curation pipeline.
 By carefully selecting and curating the training data, it is possible to surpass the typical scaling laws that have dominated model development.
 In this section, we’ll explore how crucial high-quality data is in training VLMs and the recipes used to create datasets that drive superior performance.
 </p>

-{{< figure align=center alt="Important training decisions to make" src="/imgs/vlms/training.png" width=100% caption="Figure X. Important decisions to make when training VLMs [2]">}}
+{{< figure align=center alt="Important training decisions to make" src="/imgs/vlms/training.png" width=100% caption="Figure 19.
+Important decisions to make when training VLMs [2]">}}

 <p align="justify">
-We’ll explore the crucial role of data in Visual Language Model (VLM) training, focusing on the recipes used to create high-quality datasets (Figure X).
+We’ll explore the crucial role of data in Visual Language Model (VLM) training, focusing on the recipes used to create high-quality datasets (Figure 19).
 Additionally, we’ll discuss grounding, ensuring the model accurately links visual content to text, along with alignment to human preferences, and provide tips for selecting the right model architecture for your specific use case.
 </p>

 ### Data